epfl-lara/smart/README.md

 > stainless --solidity Candy.scala

-which produces a file `Candy.sol`:
+which produces a file `Candy.sol`.
+The compiler drops the assertions, but compiles the `dynRequire` commands to `require` in Solidity.

 ```javascript
 pragma solidity ^0.4.24;